 - Land administration

-- Better land rights for women (see also here)
+- Women and land (see also here)

 Land governance issues in International Responsible Business (IRBC) Agreements

 Within the framework of the Netherlands Social and Economic Council (SER), representatives of different stakeholder groups work together to prepare a series of sectoral agreements on reponsible business conduct in an international context.
 Several sectoral agreements have resulted from this process, and others are being negotiated.
 In support of these initiatives, the LANDdialogue has commissioned a study reviewing the land governance-related risks of a range of economic sectors.
 The report (February 2018) prepared by the Royal Tropical Institute (KIT) can be found here.

 Reference Guide for Risk Assessment in relation to LAND